Condo insurance coverage: What does an HO‑6 policy include?

 Is HO-6 insurance worth it?

-Regardless of the amount of coverage you choose to purchase, the protection condo insurance provides makes condominium insurance a smart buy and a good investment.
+Regardless of the amount of coverage you choose to purchase, condominium insurance is a good investment.
 And, in some cases, it may be a requirement.
-Owning a condo is like owning a home in that it is one of the largest investments you'll make in your lifetime.
-It is a wise decision to protect that investment.
+Owning a condo is one of the largest investments you'll make in your lifetime, so make sure to protect it.